-If you have any further questions or are unsure about any of the above, please contact us prior to placing an order for live insects and/or live reptiles.
+If you have any further questions or are unsure about any of the above, please contact us prior to placing an order.

 The common mealworm (Tenebrio molitor) has been cultured for decades as a food item but can be quite finicky about its requirements and the colonies are prone to infestation to a host of other invertebrate pests such as mealmoths and mites.
 Consequently, Livefoods Unlimited made the decision to concentrate on culturing and selling the giant mealworm (Zophobas morio), which are more resilient and easier to maintain plus their larger size means the ratio of indigestible chiton in the outer skeleton to body mass is a lot lower making them easier for reptiles and amphibians to digest.
+Remember though, never store giant mealworms in the fridge as they cannot tolerate such low temperatures as the common mealworms.
 The giants mealworms also tend to be a little more omnivorous than the common mealworm, which should improve their nutritional value.
 The key to feeding any type of mealworms is moderation.
 They can be fed regularly but only in small quantities at each feeding session, e.g. 2-3 apporpriately-sized mealworms per feed.
 Any more than this and the excess chitin can lead to regurgitation.

 Don’t confuse the giant mealworms with a product called “Superworms”.
 The giants are a totally different species to the common mealworm and "Superworms" are a chemically manipulated form of the common mealworm.
 They are raised on a diet that includes a development inhibitor which stops them pupating but they keep growing thus attaining a much larger size than the standard mealworm.
 Personally, I would be very reluctant to feed any chemically modified food item to my animals.